bagder/daniel.haxx.se/about.md

 way to spice up the working-from-home life.

 Then came the era of doing presentations over video.
 So much harder.
 So much not the same thing.
-Neither for me as a presentation and certainly not for the audience either.
+Neither for me as a presenter and certainly not for the audience either.

 ## curl.se